Amos Lugoloobi

 Amos Lugoloobi (born 21 June 1961) is a Ugandan politician.
 He is currently the state minister for finance and planning and the representative member for Ntenjeru north, Kayunga District in the Ugandan 11th Parliament.

+In October 2023, he was charged with corruption-related offense related to stealing iron sheets, something which multiple government officials have been implicated.
+He continued to maintain his innocence and subsequently the trial was halted after the office of the director of public prosecution (DPP) dropped the charges earlier preferred against him at the Anti-Corruption Court in Kampala.